stevreut/horiseon-semantichtml-upgrade-ch2/README.md

 ## Installation

-For users of the Horiseon landing page, there is no installation needed beyong having a browser.  (see [Usage](#usage))
+For users of the Horiseon landing page, there is no installation needed beyond having a browser.  (see [Usage](#usage))

 For developers, installation requires:
 - Access to GitHub repository [github.com/stevreut/horiseon-semantichtml-upgrade-ch2](https://github.com/stevreut/horiseon-semantichtml-upgrade-ch2)